Exchanging medical information within a hospital environment in 4 steps

 Hospital departments use a myriad of technology solutions for everything from medical consultations, specialised examinations, admission, rehabilitation and patients discharge.
 These systems can be used to generate information that must be made available to all appropriate healthcare professionals to ensure that treatment is consistent and to avoid unnecessary or repeated procedures.
 Health data must be centralised or, at the very least, be able to move smoothly and transparently from one IT system to another for the carer to be able to support the patient in the most effective way possible.

 Unfortuantekly, not all software programmes are able to integrate with each other.
-For example, during Territorial Hospital Groups’ (GHT) training sessions, we have often seen that programmes used in facilities within the same localised area do not use the same language standards.
-According to the TicSanté study, only one in three healthcare organisations was interoperable with its neighbour in 2016 in France.
+For example, during Territorial Hospital Groups’ (GHT) training sessions, we have often seen that programmes used in healthcare organisations within the same localised area do not use the same language standards.
+According to the TicSanté study, only 1 in 3 healthcare organisations was interoperable with its neighbour in 2016 in France.
 The situation has hardly changed since.

-Furthermore, many healthcare information is recorded on paper which is expensive and inefficient when sent through the post.
-How many examination reports, laboratory test results and medical records have been either lost, or consulted by people who weren’t supposed to see them?
+Furthermore, a lot of healthcare information is recorded on paper which is expensive and inefficient when sent through the post.
+How many examination reports, laboratory test results and medical records have been either lost or consulted by people who weren’t supposed to see them?
 A solution is to scan them electronically and securely.
 It is also important to index and integrate them into a common regional depository.
-Accessible centralised information, should be kept confidential, with access rights defined for different healthcare professionals.
+Accessible centralised information should be kept confidential, with access rights defined for different healthcare professionals.
 This can be easily achieved by setting up a directory of authorised professionals, which can be amended in the future.